 Your teeth play many important roles in your teeth, from biting and chewing, to smiling, even providing you with a confident smile.
 Your teeth also play an integral role in the health of your jawbone.
 While your teeth are incredibly strong, physical damage and decay can compromise them.
 The ideal solution, when faced with significant damage, is to restore the affected teeth with either a filling or a crown.
 If the damage is too severe, this may not be possible though.
-In cases such as these, Aesthetic Dentistry of Bend can help with extraction.
+In cases such as these, Aesthetic Dentistry of Bend - Thomas E. Wold, DMD can help with extraction.

 When your teeth are damaged, it is imperative to seek treatment right away.
 Even damage that does not seem that significant at the time should be examined.
 Without treatment, tooth damage can worsen over time, weakening the affected teeth and leaving them susceptible to further damage and dangerous infections.